Working together: patients, staff and the public

 Find out about existing opportunities to get involved and sign up to our fortnightly newsletter to be the first to know about new opportunities and events.

 "I love the enthusiasm of the researchers.
 I find their work exciting and their genuine caring is very apparent.
-The opportunity to add the patient perspective to their research is welcome.
-There is a mutual respect and willingness to learn from each other.
-Patients were all people before becoming patients and we have a wide range of experience to bring to research."Maggie Wilcox / Advocate for Independent Cancer Patients’ Voice
+The opportunity to add the patient perspective to their research is welcome."Maggie Wilcox / Advocate for Independent Cancer Patients’ Voice

 However you want to get involved, there is support and guidance available from the Faculty and University to help you.